sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/04-Travis-CI-with-sbt.md

 The default [sbt][cookbook-sbt] and [JVM][cookbook-jvm] options are set by Travis CI people, and it should work for most cases.
 If you do decide to customize it, read what they currently use as the defaults first.
-Because Travis is already using the environment varible `JVM_OPTS`, we can instead create a file `travis/jvmopts`:
+Because Travis is already using the environment variable `JVM_OPTS`, we can instead create a file `travis/jvmopts`:

 ```
 -Dfile.encoding=UTF8